kurniasuryab13/Craiglist-Used-Car-Stock-Analysis/README.md

 ![GitHub](https://img.shields.io/badge/GitHub-181717?style=for-the-badge&logo=github&logoColor=white)

-This project focuses on Exploratory Data Analysis (EDA) and stock analysis of used cars listed on Craigslist in the United States.
+This project focuses on Exploratory Data Analysis (EDA) and stock analysis of used cars listed on Craigslist Web in the United States.
 The goal is to uncover meaningful insights and actionable wisdom to help BuyACar increase sales performance and expand to international markets, with final results visualized using Tableau to help users see the data.